phuketareasinvestmentproperty

 → Full Bang Tao guide

-Surin & Layan — Boutique and Underrated
+Surin and Layan: Boutique and Underrated

 Surin sits just north of Bang Tao, with a smaller, more exclusive beach and a sophisticated crowd.
-Property prices are high relative to size, but the lifestyle attracts affluent long-stay buyers who don’t need high yield.
+Property prices are high relative to size, but the lifestyle attracts affluent long-stay buyers who don’t need maximum yield.

 Who buys here: Design-conscious buyers, affluent expats, boutique hotel operators.